cloudant/java-cloudant/README.md

 ([see the javadoc](http://www.javadoc.io/doc/com.cloudant/cloudant-client/) for ClientBuilder.maxConnections).
 If the OkHttp dependency is available at runtime it will be used automatically.
 Not using OkHttp will result in a smaller application size.

+**Note:** The configuration options `ClientBuilder.customSSLSocketFactory` and `ClientBuilder.disableSSLAuthentication` are not usable with the combination of the optional OkHttp dependency and Java versions of 8u252 or newer.

 ## Getting Started

 This section contains a simple example of creating a `com.cloudant.client.api.CloudantClient` instance and interacting with Cloudant.